clescot/kafka-connect-http/docs/connectors_settings.md

 ### Http Sink and Source Connectors

+> :warning: Below are some characteristics only applicable when the publish mode is set to `IN_MEMORY_QUEUE`.

 #### are linked

-HTTP Sink connector can be used without the HTTP Source connector, if the `publish.to.in.memory.queue` parameter is set to `false`, and only this connector is configured.
+HTTP Sink connector can be used without the HTTP Source connector, if the `publish` mode is not set to `IN_MEMORY_QUEUE`.

 HTTP Source Connector cannot be used without the HTTP Sink connector.

 #### instantiated in the same location

-When Http Sink and Source connectors are configured, they must be **instantiated in the same place**, to exchange data through the in memory queue.
+When Http Sink and Source connectors are configured together, they must be **instantiated in the same place**, to exchange data through the in memory queue.
 The above configuration permits to fullfill these needs.

 #### in the same classloader